Wall Street rallies, and Dow jumps more than 500 after an encouraging update on U.S. unemployment

 NEW YORK (AP) — U.S. stocks are climbing toward their best day since February on Thursday after a better-than-expected report on unemployment eased worries about the slowing economy.

-The S&P 500 was rallying by 1.9% in midday trading, a day after a big early gain evaporated and flipped into a loss.
-The Dow Jones Industrial Average was up 563 points, or 1.5%, as of 11:30 a.m.
-Eastern time, and the Nasdaq composite was 2.2% higher as Nvidia and other Big Tech stocks helped lead the way.
+The S&P 500 was rallying by 1.8% in afternoon trading, a day after a big early gain evaporated and flipped into a loss.
+The Dow Jones Industrial Average was up 518 points, or 1.3%, as of 12:50 p.m.
+Eastern time, and the Nasdaq composite was 2.3% higher as Nvidia and other Big Tech stocks helped lead the way.

 Treasury yields also climbed in the bond market, a signal investors are feeling less worried about the economy, after a report showed fewer U.S. workers applied for unemployment benefits last week.
 The number was better than economists expected.